Skip to main content

 kubectl create ns external-dns

-kubectl create secret generic cloudflare-api-key --from-literal=apiKey='YOUR_API_TOKEN'
+kubectl create secret generic cloudflare-api-key -n external-dns --from-literal=apiKey='YOUR_API_TOKEN'

 9. If you need to prepare something else on your cluster before kubriX gets installed, do this now.